 Many people are stuck with an outdated kitchen because it’s just suuuuuuuccchhhh an expensive space to redo!
 While an entirely new kitchen may be out of reach, there are some affordable jobs you can do yourself to give your kitchen a new look.

-Today we’re sharing a clever, cost-effective DIY that can see you turn that bland laminate countertop into an on-trend and durable concrete finish.
+Today we’re sharing a clever, cost-effective DIY that can see you turn that bland laminate countertop into an on-trend and durable concrete benchtop.
 This is a great option if you can’t afford to splurge on stone or if you’re saving up for that ultimate kitchen but want a change NOW.
 The best part is, you can do this DIY concrete countertop project over a weekend.

 Related article: 20 of the coolest Kmart hacks EVER!